Morten1337/thugpro-tools/README.md

 # thugpro-tools

 New build tools for THUG Pro written in Python!

-The source code will be provided in another repository.
+You can find the the source code here [@morten1337/thps-formats](https://github.com/Morten1337/thps-formats)

 ## tools
 - `qcompy` – script compiler